KieranWitt/KieranWitt/README.md

 where they'll fester forever if I didn't do something about them.
 The ideas list has been growing but my skills in bringing those ideas to life haven't, with this in mind I recently decided to learn to code and would do it by bringing some of my ideas to life and [documenting the journey on my blog](https://kieran-witt.ghost.io/).

-- 👀 I’m interested in ... learning to code and blogging about the experience.
+- 👀 I’m interested in ... learning to code and writing about the experience.
 - 🌱 I’m currently learning to...
 Code!
 I'm starting with Javascript and will work my way through other langauges and concepts over time.
 - 💞️ I’m looking to collaborate on ... anything that solves a real world problem.
 - 📫 You can reach me at Kieran_019@hotmail.com